andreasabel/inCode/entry/functor-combinatorpedia.md

     without `return`"; it only has `>>=` (called `>>-`).

-    Somewhat serendipitously, the `CM` constraint associated with `Comp` is the infamous `Monad`.
+    Somewhat serendipitously, the `CM` constraint associated with `Comp` is the famous `Monad`.
 Hopefully this insight also gives you some insight on the nature of `Monad` as an abstraction: it's a way to "interpret" in and out of `Comp`, which enforces an ordering in interpretation :)